georgechan3955/PPA_Final/README.md

-# Final Project for 24 Fall Public Policy Analytics
+# MUSA508_FinalProject Gentrification Prediction Model for the City of Los Angeles
 Author: Xiayuanshan Gao, George Chen, and Jiahang Li